Like integrations, you need to be an admin in order to access analytics.

-Note: If Sam replies again afterwards, the conversation will be unresolved and the resolution time will be canceled.
+Note: If Sam replies again afterward, the conversation will be unresolved and the resolution time will be canceled.

 Front tracks new conversations, which is a useful way of measuring the volume of new requests you get.
 However, some channels (like chat or SMS) do not have a real notion of conversations: customers will always be replying in the same conversation, even if they want to talk about something new.